Clemson-Software-Engineering/Recipe-Builder/README.md

 #### Can a user look up a recipe on Recipe-Builder?
 No, Recipe-Builder takes user inputted recipes to find ingredients.
 It does not have a recipe database of its own.

+### Can a user see the price for each item in the recipe, including the total for the prosepective purchase, on Recipe-Builder?
+Yes, Recipe-Builder will show the user the price for each item in the recipe, where to find it in the store, and total dollar amount for all of the items.